guywithnousername/alien-invasion/README.md

 # alien-invasion

-This project is a game about a rocket ship that shoots aliens
+This project is a game about a rocket ship that shoots aliens.